 engaged parents

 Parents are included in Renaissance's collaborative governance style, as elected members of the Collaborative School Governance committee, parent representation on our Board of Trustees, and positions on hiring committees.
-The Administrator for School Culture and Parent Engagement plans multiple parent forums and events throughout the year.
+The Administrator for School Culture and Family Engagement plans multiple parent forums and events throughout the year.

 Timely Assessments to drive instruction

-Renaissance uses various interim assessments across the grades to inform teacher practice, using data principals learned from professional development providers TERC, Using Data, and Achievement Network.
-Regular ANET assessments are given in grades 2-8 and teachers gather to review the data that will inform their targeted instruction.
+Renaissance uses various interim assessments across the grades to inform teacher practice, using data principals learned from professional development providers Using Data Solutions, and Achievement Network.
+Regular ANET assessments are given in grades 2-10 and teachers gather to review the data that will inform their targeted instruction.
 NWEA assessments are given in elementary grades, and mock Regents exams are given and analyzed by teacher data teams.

 Social emotional wellness